openT2T/onboarding/org.OpenT2T.Onboarding.VeraHub/node/README.md

 See schema definition for inputs to the onboarding method, and outputs via success and error callbacks.

 ## Sample usage (via test.js script)
-Lights: node test -f 'Dimmable'
+Dimmable Lights: node test -f 'Dimmable'
+Lights Switct: node test -f 'BinaryLight'

+-f defines the filter for the device type field.
+Vera uses upnp type formats like the following:

+"urn:schemas-upnp-org:device:DimmableLight:1"
+"urn:schemas-upnp-org:device:BinaryLight:1"

+You can specify any part of the above as an option:
+Dimmable
+Light
+DimmableLight

+'All' is a special value which provides no filtering and will return all the devices.